 - Camp will not be exactly the same as it was in 2019 and before.
 There will be times when campers and staff are asked to wear masks.
 Some of the program and daily logistics will feel different.
-However, the essence of Akeela will be as present and as strong as ever.
+However, these tweaks will not affect the essence of what makes the Akeela experience so special.
 We will be together, surrounded by friends, in a beautiful place, enjoying all that camp has to offer.
 We can’t imagine a time in our lives when camp is more important.

 - Has Vermont approved summer camps to open in 2021?

 Yes.
 In fact, since the spring of 2020, the State of Vermont has been very supportive of camps, working closely with camp directors to establish guidelines and best practices for opening camps safely.
 (We ran Family Camps in 2020, under our regular youth camp license.)
 While some of the details for 2021 – e.g. maximum group sizes allowed in indoor spaces, quarantine and testing protocols – are yet to be finalized, we feel 100% confident that Vermont camps will be encouraged to open this summer with the full endorsement of the State.